fmabid/vue3-simple-dropzone/README.md

 ## vue3-simple-dropzone

 > vue3-simple-dropzone is file uploader componet for your Vue-3 project.
-At this moment this works for only single file.
+At this moment this works for only single file uploading.

 ![](doc/images/view.png)